Module 2 of 3 • 5 min • Clinical Manifestations

 • Obstetric APS can exist without thrombosis

-• Classification requires ≥3 clinical AND ≥3 lab points
+• Classification requires ≥3 clinical AND ≥3 lab points (“Three-and-Three to Get the Key”)

 • CAPS = ≥3 organs in ≤1 week — treat with combination therapy